 PARTICULARS DETAILS Deemed Date of Allotment The date on which the Governing Body approves the Allotment of the ZCZP Instruments for the Issue or such date as may be determined by the Governing Body and the Stock Exchanges.
 The actual Allotment of ZCZP Instruments may take place on a date other than the Deemed Date of Allotment.
 Risk factors pertaining to the Investment in zero coupon zero principal instruments is risky, and investors should not Issue invest any funds in such securities unless they can afford to take the risk attached to such investments.
 Investors are advised to take an informed decision and to read the risk factors carefully before investing in this offering.
 For taking a subscription decision, investors must rely on their examination of the issue including the risks involved in it.
-Specific attention of investors is invited to statement of risk factors contained under section "Risk Factors" on page 14 of this Draft Fund Raising Document.
+Specific attention of investors is invited to statement of risk factors contained under section "Risk Factors" on page 14 of this Final Fund Raising Document.
 These risks are not, and are not intended to be, a complete list of all risks and considerations relevant to the ZCZP Instruments or investor's decision to purchase such securities.
 Governing law and Jurisdiction The governing law and jurisdiction for the purpose of the Issue shall be Indian law, and the competent courts of jurisdiction is Karnataka, India respectively.
 Maturity The tenure of the ZCZP Instruments will be the date on which the Objects of the Issue have been met or 5 years from the Deemed Date of Allotment, being the timeline for completion of the Objects of the Issue.
-For further details, please see "Objects of the Issue" I a als in on page 30 of this Draft Fund-Raising Document.
-Lock-in The ZCZP Instruments cannot be transferred and the investors (including corporates) will continue to hold them till maturity. continue to note them till maturity.
+For further details, please see "Objects of the Issue" on page 32 of this Final Fund-Raising Document.
+Lock-in The ZCZP Instruments cannot be transferred and the investors (including corporates) will continue to hold them till maturity.